rust-lang/unsafe-code-guidelines/wip/stacked-borrows.md

 ## Retag statement

 Stacked Borrows introduces a new operation (a new MIR statement) on the Rust abstract machine.
-*Retagging* operates on a place, and it also carries a flag indicating the kind of retag that is being performed:
+*Retagging* operates on a place (Rust's equivalent of a C lvalue; see [the glossary](../reference/src/glossary.md)), and it also carries a flag indicating the kind of retag that is being performed:

 ```rust
 pub enum RetagKind {